lihaoze123/olymp-in-typst/README.md

 ### Markdown Support

-If you set `"markdown": true` in the problem object, the template will use the [cmarker](https://github.com/typst/packages/tree/main/packages/preview/cmarker) package to render Markdown content.
+If you set `"format": "markdown"` in the problem object, the template will use the [cmarker](https://github.com/typst/packages/tree/main/packages/preview/cmarker) package to render Markdown content.
 This is useful when:

 - You want to use Markdown's simpler syntax for formatting
 - You need structured content with headers, lists, and emphasis